underpostnet/engine/hardhat/WHITE-PAPER.md

 - **Ownable:** Access control ensuring only the contract owner can mint, register, and pause.

 **Constructor:**
-- Mints 10 million CyberKoyn (token ID 0) to the deployer with 18-decimal precision.
+- Mints 10 million CryptoKoyn (token ID 0) to the deployer with 18-decimal precision.
-- Registers "cyberkoyn" as the item identifier for token ID 0.
+- Registers "cryptokoyn" as the item identifier for token ID 0.
 - Sets the base IPFS URI prefix for metadata resolution.

 **Key Functions:**